 I wrote a PyTorch implementation of Quantifying the Visual Concreteness of Words and Topics in Multimodal Datasets.
 It uses a ResNet50 along with Spotify's Annoy library to compute visual concreteness scores of words of a given multimodal dataset.

 ONOS - Open Network Operating System

-ONOS is of great interest to Mode and we try to upstream what we think the community could benefit from (or help with).
+ONOS was of great interest to Mode.net and we tried to upstream what we thought the community could benefit from or help with.
 Here are my patches.

 While working as a research assistant at the Distributed Systems Laboratory during my undergrad, I also made a few contributions to OpenStack.